William D. Drake: Work with North Sea Radio Orchestra & The fFortingtons (2004–present)

 Since 2004, Drake has been involved with North Sea Radio Orchestra, the chamber ensemble led by his former Lake of Puppies colleagues Craig and Sharon Fortnam.
 The ensemble has performed songs and compositions written or co-written by Drake (including his setting of "Mimnermus in Church") and Drake has performed with them as both pianist and member of the vocal chorus.
 He has also played as part of an occasional acoustic trio with the Fortnams, under the name of The fFortingtons.

 Sessions work

 William D. Drake played keyboards with prog-goth band Lefaye during their support tour with The Cure in 1995.
 He also played keyboards for Slowdive/Mojave 3 singer Rachel Goswell on her debut solo album Waves Are Universal and the accompanying tour, as well as working with The Loose Salute (another Mojave 3 spin-off project).
-Most recently, he played organ on the track "Orange Drop" on Funki Porcini's 2009 album Plod.
+Drake played organ on the track "Orange Drop" on Funki Porcini's 2009 album Plod.